 Journey from Chita, the origin of the world-leading tie-dyeing culture of Arimatsu Narumi Shibori, to Arimatsu, a town of tradition and innovation, discovering the food culture that has nurtured the people of this region along the way.
 This is a tour where you can feel, with all five senses, the power and techniques of tradition connecting the past to the present.

-The fermentation culture of miso, soy sauce, sake, mirin (rice wine) and vinegar is deeply rooted in the region and many old Kura warehouses remain.
-In Taketoyo Town, the smell of miso wafts through the streets.
-Fermentation is carried out in wooden vats that have been used for more than 100 years, including at places like Minamikura Store.
-Sawada Sake Brewery, part of the local community, also continues to brew sake with great care.
+The fermentation culture of miso, soy sauce, sake, mirin (rice wine) and vinegar is deeply rooted in the region and many old Kura storehouses remain.
+The aroma of miso fills the air as soon as you step into the streets of Taketoyo Town.
+At breweries like Minamikura Store, fermentation is carried out in wooden vats that have been in continuous use for more than 100 years.

-Shokuro Takeda, the founder of Arimatsu Narumi Shibori was born in Agui.
-This is a major production area of cotton fabrics that underwent a transition from handlooms to automated loom production in the late 1930s.
+Shokuro Takeda, the founder of Arimatsu Narumi Shibori, was born and raised in Agui.
+Although the production method has changed from handlooms to automatic looms, it is still a major producer of cotton fabrics.
 The fabric used for Arimatsu Narumi Shibori today is still woven on the looms made by Toyota when they were first founded.
 These machines are no longer manufactured so are carefully maintained and repaired by the company in-house.

 Click the button to link to an external site dedicated to inquiries.